julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

 * Must haves for next release
+- [UI] Make button background on 'new game welcome' dialog a parchment button
 - [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
 - [UI] Add extra story images as Charlie makes them available